 Then, bring down the heat to very low, cover the pan, and let it simmer until the ginger gets softened.
 You can check this by piercing a piece with a fork.
 It should go through without much resistance.

-It’s important to keep an eye on the level of water throughout the cooking time, as you don’t want it to dry out.
-Add a little more water when needed, boiling so not to bring down the temperature which will elongate the cooking time.
+It’s important to keep an eye on the level of water throughout the cooking, as you don’t want it to dry out.
+Add a little more water when needed, boiling so not to bring down the temperature which would prolong the cooking time.

-If you’ve made this this keto friendly preserved ginger and would like to try it in a recipe, go and check out our gingerbread and walnut rum cake!!
+If you’ve made this this preserved ginger and would like to try it in a recipe, go and check out my keto gingerbread cake – with real ginger!

 Copyright Pris Frank for LikeHotKeto.
 Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We’d LOVE for you to share a link to this recipe instead 🙂 Try the easy sharing buttons below!